DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Introduction

 \begin{enumerate} \item \textit{RQ1 (Cutting overhead):} What additional end-to-end overheads are introduced by circuit cutting compared to an uncut execution baseline, and how do these overheads scale with the degree of parallelism? \item \textit{RQ2 (Scalability bottlenecks):} Which pipeline stages bound scaling under parallel execution, and under what conditions does classical reconstruction become the dominant contributor to wall-clock time? \item \textit{RQ3 (Scheduling policy and staggering):} How do execution policies that stagger or otherwise reshape subcircuit dispatch affect throughput, straggler sensitivity, and overall time-to-solution? \item \textit{RQ4 (Accuracy and training behaviour):} Does cutting preserve task accuracy under identical training protocols, and can the induced estimator and scheduling characteristics measurably influence training stability (e.g., convergence behaviour) relative to the uncut baseline? \item \textit{RQ5 (Robustness):} How does circuit cutting affect robustness metrics under the same evaluation regime, and are observed changes attributable to estimator effects rather than to changes in model definition? \end{enumerate}

-We emphasise that each RQ is framed to admit an unambiguous operationalisation in our measurements: we measure stage-level durations, derive scaling trends and bottleneck shares from those measurements, and evaluate accuracy and robustness outcomes from recorded training and evaluation traces.
+Each RQ is framed to admit an unambiguous operationalisation: we measure stage-level durations, derive scaling trends and bottleneck shares, and evaluate accuracy and robustness from recorded training and evaluation traces.